Particular/docs.particular.net/samples/index.md

 ### [Dependency injection](/nservicebus/dependency-injection/)

-Samples default to using the built-in DI container since it does not require pulling in any external NuGet packages.
-Switching to an external DI container will give greater flexibility in DI customizations.
+Samples default to using the built-in dependency injection since it does not require pulling in any external NuGet packages.
+Switching to external dependency injection will give greater flexibility in customizations.